A complete insurance guide for schools in Oklahoma, Kansas, Missouri, and Arkansas

 Flash Flood Warning – Flash Flooding is imminent or occurring.
 Seek higher ground on foot – DO NOT DRIVE THROUGH FLOOD WATERS.
 Remember, ‘TURN AROUND, DON’T DROWN,” (www.weather.gov) (https://www.nibs.org/)

 Transportation and Sheltering In Place Issues – Develop protocols for sheltering in place if transportation is not viable in severe weather.
-When my children were students at a rural school, they were taken to a local restaurant used as a drop-off location because many of our local roads became impassable during flash flooding events.
-This was a plan developed by the School Board and the local businesses.
-It was a comfort to me as a parent to know that my children were not on rural roads in a School Bus and being put at risk of becoming stuck in a flooding situation.
+When my children were students at a rural school, they were taken to a local restaurant used as a drop-off location because many of our local roads became impassable during flash flooding.
+This was a plan developed by our school board and local businesses.
+It was a comfort to me as a parent to know that my children were not on rural roads in a school bus and were being put at risk of becoming stuck in a flood.
 This is just one example of how important the response plan is for administrators, teachers, students, and parents.

-Safe Return – First and foremost, after a flood you will want to determine if there are any personal safety hazards that may make returning too risky for the staff and faculty.
+Safe Return – After a flood, you will want to determine if safety hazards remain that may make returning to school too risky for staff, students, and faculty.
 Do not enter a building with standing flood waters as there is a risk of electrocution with charged water from electrical lines; do not enter if you hear a hissing sound as this may indicate an issue with natural gas lines; and do not enter if there is visible structural damage to the building making it unsafe.

-Immediate Actions – Once the building is safe to return for cleanup, you should take some precautions that may include:
+Immediate Actions – Once the building is safe to return for cleanup, you should consider doing the following:

 Turning off Gas Lines

-Turning off Power to Office Equipment – Once the power has been turned off, the equipment should be removed from the premises for damage inspection.
+Turning off Power to Office Equipment – Once the power has been turned off, the equipment should be removed for inspection.

 Water/Sewer Safety – Inquire from local authorities if the water and sewer systems are safe for usage.

-Cleaning – Disinfecting - All remaining mud from flooding should be cleaned and disinfected as there may be sewage and chemicals particles left behind on all surfaces.(www.nibs.org)
+Cleaning – Disinfecting - All remaining mud from flooding should be cleaned and disinfected, as sewage and chemical particles may be left behind on all surfaces.(www.nibs.org)

 Student Safety – Because of safety concerns, children should not be involved in the cleanup process (https://www.savethechildren.org/content/dam/usa/reports/emergency-prep/GRGS-FLOOD-SAFETY-PDF)